Skip to main content

 Scenario: players playing music containing racist and misogynistic language

 Imagine you are a coach of an under 16s rugby team, getting ready to deliver your team talk to the players just before a match.
-You have encouraged the boys to listen to music before the games and each week someone new chooses a playlist as a way to share their music tastes.
-This week, one player chooses some songs with lyrics that repeatedly use the ‘n-word’.
+You have encouraged the players to listen to music before the games and each week someone new chooses a playlist as a way to share their music tastes.
+This week, one player chooses some songs with lyrics that repeatedly use a racially offensive word.
 You look around and see some players joining in and singing the lyrics while others stay quiet and look uncomfortable.
 It also makes you feel very uneasy.

 To use this interactive functionality a free OU account is required.
 Sign in or register.